litansh/compose-Nginx-Jenkins/README.md

 mercurial
 bitbucket
 make nginx add a ‘X-Forwarded-For’ header

-# Usage

-From the top level of the cloned repository, create the directories that will be used for managing the data on the host: mkdir -p jenkins_home/ logs/nginx/ certs/

 # Deploy
 Use docker-compose from the top level of the repository to run the containers: